esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 An action that happened before another event in the past.

-- I had gome to school.
+- I had gone to school.

 ### Past Continuous